Cody-Learner/aurch/README.md

 Previous to the changes, the log file wrote during running the `aurch-setup` script, `.#orig-pkgs.log` was used for the `aurch --clean` operation, including automated invocation during normal usage.

-Due to the nature of package evolution over time, this created the need for a dynamic package list following arch's package changes, in order to properly clean the nspawn container.
+Due to the nature of package evolution over time, this creates the need for a dynamic package list following arch's package changes, in order to properly clean the nspawn container.

-The changes made for this improvenemt are relatively minor in code, but will have a profound effect on the `cleanup_chroot` functions robustness over time.
+The changes made for this improvement are relatively minor in code, but will have a profound effect on the `cleanup_chroot` functions robustness over time.

 The update eliminates the use of a file all together, being replaced with a dynamic process following Arch's package updates, created each time